patsobo/grading-tool/README.md

 I'm not sure if these are the correct commands, I'm just making a guess.

 Furthermore, the grader must grant OAuth 2.0 access or whatever to this tool.
-To do so, do this: BLAH BLAH BLAH I WILL UPDATE THIS LATER.
+Currently, this hasn't been implemented.
+I have just inserted the access token directly into the script.
+Technically, creating your own token for your account and pasting it into the script is against Canvas' user policies, so don't do that.
+I'll hopefully have the OAuth 2.0 stuff done very soon.

 ### Usage